Libyans vent anger at Islamists after activist's shooting

 Graffiti reading “Go shave your beards hypocrites, Libya does not need you” was sprayed on the building.

-Residents in Benghazi said there could be more protests later in the day and Libya’s health ministry called on doctors to be on standby at the city’s hospitals.

-Officials for the NFA were not immediately reachable for comment.
-A party source said the alliance was scheduled to meet on Sunday to discuss its next move, potentially even looking at pulling out of the GNC.
-The NFA, which has just under 40 seats, has already boycotted sessions in the past.
+Calm later returned to Tripoli and Benghazi but residents did not rule out more protests after Mosmary’s funeral later in the day.

-Additional reporting by Feras Bosalum and Reuters Television; Writing by Marie-Louise Gumuchian; Editing by Raissa Kasolowsky
+Additional reporting by Feras Bosalum and Reuters Television; Writing by Marie-Louise Gumuchian; Editing by Mark Trevelyan